Equitable Grant-making

 Implicit Biases are “stereotypes that affect our understanding, actions, and decisions in an unconscious manner” (Kirwan Institute for Race & Ethnicity).
 We all have them.
 We need to recognize them in ourselves so we don’t subconsciously apply them to our nonprofit applicants.

-To access your implicit bias, ask yourself these questions:
+To access your implicit bias, ask yourself these questions, and think about why you answer as you do.
+Do you see a pattern?

 • Which nonprofits have you voted for in previous years?